tektutor/openshift-tekton-march-2022/Day4/README.md

 Hello TekTon Task !
 </pre>

-You may also check the output in the webconsole.
+You may also check the output in the OpenShift webconsole, under Pipelines --> Tasks --> TaskRun(Tab).

 ## ⛹️‍♂️ Lab - Tasks with multiple steps